 - Conditional IAM bindings (condition property)

-- Full policy replacement (ScopeIamPolicy resource)
+- Full policy management (ScopeIamPolicy resource)

 - Custom role definitions